Tinker Tailor Soldier Spy: Background

 The failure resulted in the dismissal of Control, Smiley, and allies such as Connie Sachs and Jerry Westerby, and their replacement by a new guard consisting of Percy Alleline, Toby Esterhase, Bill Haydon, and Roy Bland.
 Control has since died, and Smiley's former protégé, Peter Guillam, has been demoted to the "scalphunters".

 Guillam unexpectedly approaches Smiley and takes him to the house of Under-Secretary Oliver Lacon, the civil servant who oversees the Circus.
-There they meet Ricki Tarr, an agent recently declared persona non grata due to suspicion of having defected.
+There, they meet Ricki Tarr, an agent recently declared persona non grata due to suspicion that he has defected.
 Tarr defends himself by explaining that he was informed of a Soviet mole at the highest level of the Circus – codenamed Gerald – by Irina, the wife of a trade delegate, while in Hong Kong.
 Irina claimed that the mole, Gerald, reports to a Soviet official stationed at the embassy in London called Polyakov.
 Shortly after Tarr relayed this to the Circus, Irina was forcibly returned to the Soviet Union, leading Tarr to suspect that the mole was real, and now knew his identity.
 Tarr went into hiding, resurfacing to contact Guillam.

 Lacon reasons that neither Smiley nor Guillam can be the mole, due to their respective dismissal and demotion, and so requests that Smiley investigate the presence of the mole in total secrecy to avoid another PR scandal for both the Government and the Circus.
 Smiley cautiously agrees, and forms a team consisting of himself, Guillam, Tarr, and retired Scotland Yard Inspector Mendel.
 Smiley is also given access to Circus documents, and begins by examining Alleline's restructuring, discovering the ousting of Jerry Westerby and Connie Sachs, as well as slush fund payments to Jim Prideaux.